KevinBatdorf/dotfiles/README.md

 # Kevin's Dotfiles

 This set of files will restore my Mac to my preferred development state.
-Heavily inspired by [Dries](https://github.com/driesvints/dotfiles).

 ### Before you re-install